 Bell Canada

-Bell Canada is strategically positioning itself within the burgeoning AI infrastructure landscape.
-A significant development involves a substantial 300 MW data center project in Saskatchewan, signaling a major investment in capacity.
-This move aligns with broader industry trends emphasizing the critical role of power, platforms, and sovereign data capabilities in scaling artificial intelligence operations.
+Bell Canada is actively expanding its presence in the AI infrastructure sector, focusing on large-scale data center development.
+A significant initiative includes a substantial 300 MW data center project in Saskatchewan, underscoring a commitment to building robust capacity.
+This strategic move aligns with the growing industry demand for power, platforms, and sovereign data capabilities essential for scaling artificial intelligence operations effectively.

 Coverage